 Cash and cash equivalents include all highly liquid investments with an original maturity of three months or less.
-The Company's cash and cash equivalents consist primarily of domestic and foreign bank accounts as well as money market accounts.
-To reduce its credit risk, the Company monitors the credit standing of the financial institutions that hold the Company's cash and cash equivalents.
+The Company's cash and cash equivalents consist primarily of domestic and foreign bank accounts as well as interest-bearing accounts consisting primarily of bank deposits and money market accounts managed by third-party financial institutions.
 These balances are stated at cost, which approximates fair value.

-Included in the December 31, 2014 and 2013 cash and cash equivalents balance is \$533.8 million and \$538.4 million, respectively, of cash received that includes the face value of tickets sold on behalf of clients and the clients' share of convenience and order processing charges ("client cash").
+Included in the December 31, 2015 and 2014 cash and cash equivalents balance is \$549.0 million and \$533.8 million, respectively, of cash received that includes the face value of tickets sold on behalf of ticketing clients and the clients' share of service charges ("client cash").
 The Company generally does not utilize client cash for its own financing or investing activities as the amounts are payable to clients on a regular basis.
 These amounts due to clients are included in accounts payable, client accounts.